Why Is Urban Agriculture Important? Discover the Benefits

 Job Creation

-Urban agriculture creates occupations over different segments, from farming and food processing to distribution and retail.
+Urban agriculture creates occupations across different segments, from farming and food processing to distribution and retail.
 These employments can provide stable incomes for urban residents and foster economic growth within communities.

 Local Economic Growth